-The Group and the Company applied MFRS 9 prospectively, with an initial application of 1 January 2018.
-As permitted by the standard, the Group and the Company have elected not to restate the comparative information, which continues to be reported under MFRS 139.
-Under this method, any differences arising from the adoption of MFRS 9, are recognised directly in retained earnings and other components of equity as at 1 January 2018.
+The Group and the Company changed their accounting policies on leases at the date of initial application of 1 January 2019 by applying modified retrospective approach.
+As permitted by the Standard, the Group and the Company have elected not to restate comparative information, which continues to be reported under MFRS 117.
+Under this method, the cumulative effect of adopting MFRS 16 where the Group is a lessee is recognised in equity as an adjustment to the opening balance of retained earnings as at 1 January 2019.